 After the installation, launch Cisdem Data Recovery on Mac.

-It can be troublesome and distraught that your MacBook stuck on login screen after update to Big Sur or Catalina.
+It can be troublesome and distraught that your MacBook stuck on login screen after update to Ventura, Monterey, Big Sur or stuck after entering password with unknown reason.
 Worse still, you may lose files in the meantime.
-We introduce 6 practical solutions to get macOS stuck at login issue fixed, along with 1 data recovery program to restore lost files, but the safest plan is to keep backups of all vital files on Mac.
+We introduce 6 practical solutions to get macOS stuck at login issue fixed, along with 1 data recovery program to restore lost files after mac update, but the safest plan is to keep backups of all vital files on Mac.

 Peter has always had great enthusiasm for writing, programming and web development.
 He likes writing about software and technology, his works are featured on some tech blogs or forums like Tom's Hardware, CNET, etc.